-When a research team intends to have a vendor create advertisements for a research study the final version that will be seen and/or heard by potential participants must be submitted to the IRB prior to use.
+When a research team intends to use a vendor to create advertisements for a research study, the final version that will be seen and/or heard by potential participants must be approved by the IRB prior to use.

-Given the costs associated with the creation of these materials, a draft version of the material can be submitted to the IRB for review and approval with the understanding that the final version, once ready, will be submitted prior to use via a future modification.
+Given the costs associated with the creation of these materials, a draft version of the material can be submitted to the IRB for review and approval with the understanding a modification must be submitted and approved by the IRB prior to use.

 Drafts in this scenario would typically mean scripts for radio or television ads.
 The IRB will review the drafts for wording and descriptions of visual or auditory information.
-However, as tone and visual information can be unduly influential, the final material must be submitted for IRB approval via a future modification.
+However, as tone and visual information can be unduly influential, the final material, including audio or video, must be submitted for IRB approval via a future modification.

-When providing a draft material, the draft status should be documented in the notes field where the document is uploaded.
+When providing draft material, the draft status should be documented in the notes field where the document is uploaded.